devanshu240/resollect-assignment/README.md

 ## Features
 - User registration and login (JWT authentication)
 - Add, view, complete, and delete tasks
+- **Time-Aware Auto-Bucketing**: Tasks automatically categorize into three states:
+  - **Upcoming**: Tasks with future deadlines that are not yet complete
+  - **Missed**: Tasks with past deadlines that were not completed
+  - **Completed**: Tasks manually marked as complete by the user
-- Filter tasks by Pending, Missing, and Completed
+- Filter tasks by Pending, Missing, and Completed using the navigation bar
+- Real-time bucket summary with visual progress indicators
 - Responsive, modern UI with beautiful styling
 - Protected routes for authenticated users